shengliu66/ConvNorm/README.md

 ```

 ## Contact
-Please contact shengliu@nyu.edu or xl998@nyu.edu if you have any question on the codes.
+Please contact shengliu@nyu.edu or xlxiao@umich.edu if you have any question on the codes.